Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Masures: general framework

-\begin{defn}(Pre-order on $\I$) As the pre-order $\leq$ on $\A$ (induced by the Tits cone) is invariant under the action of $W$, we can equip each apartment $A$ with a pre-order $\leq_A$.
-Let $A$ be an apartment of $\I$ and $x,y\in A$ such that $x\leq_A y$.
-Then by Proposition 5.4 of \cite{rousseau2011masures}, if $B$ is an apartment containing $x$ and $y$, $x\leq_B y$.
-This defines a relation $\leq$ on $\I$.
-By Théorème 5.9 of \cite{rousseau2011masures}, this defines a $G$-invariant pre-order on $\I$. \end{defn}
+\begin{rque} As we noticed earlier, each apartment $A$ of $\I$ can be endowed with a pre-order $\leq_{A}$ induced by $\leq_{\A}$.
+Let $A$ be an apartment of $\I$ and $x,y$ be two points in $A$ such that $x \leq_{A} y$.
+By \cite[Prop.\,5.4]{rousseau2011masures}, we know that for any apartment $A'$ of~$\I$ that contains both $x$ and $y$, we also have $x \leq_{A'} y$.
+We hence get a relation $\leq$ on~$\I$ and \cite[Th.\,5.9]{rousseau2011masures} ensures that this relation is a $G$-invariant pre-order on $\I$. \end{rque}